Discrepancies between AppsFlyer and third-party platforms

 Example 1

 An advertiser uses Meta ads to place an ad.
-They're also working with Mixpanel to better understand how users behave and interact with their website.
+They are also working with Mixpanel to better understand how users behave and interact with their app.
 The advertiser checks to see the number of installs attributed to Meta ads in the last month:

 On AppsFlyer On Mixpanel